 What is the course about?

 Sonic art is the creative use of sound beyond the traditional boundaries of music.
-This course is intended as an introduction to some key areas in this broad and exciting field, with a focus on hands-on exploration.
+This course is intended as an introduction to some key areas in this broad and exciting field, with a focus on hands-on experimentation, online collaboration, and mindful approaches to sound in times of isolation.
 The course will inform and develop your enthusiasm for artistic creativity with sound, and enable you to create your own works.

 What will we cover?